Important Stuff Every Homeowner Should Know

 It’s an excellent idea to know where your electric breaker box lives.
-In most homes, you will find it in the basement, but it could also be in the garage, or even outside in the vicinity of the electric meter.
-If you are doing anything that involves electric power beyond plugging something in you should shut off the power.
+In most homes, you will find it in the basement, but it could also be in the garage or even outside in the vicinity of the electric meter.
+If you are doing anything that involves electric power beyond plugging something in, you should shut off the power.
 The same holds if you see sparks from an electrical outlet or an appliance.

 The main water valve is usually found near the water heater and should have a bright red handle.
-All that is requires is a clockwise turn of the handle to shut off the water supply to your home.
+All that is required is a clockwise turn of the handle to shut off the water supply to your home.
 The shutoff for your toilet is an oval-shaped knob located below the tank.
 You will find shutoffs for the sinks in the cabinet below.
 A clockwise turn of the valves as far as they go will shut off the water.

 The HVAC System

 Also, check when your system last had service.
-To be sure your furnace will keep you warm in winter and your air conditioner comfortably cool in summer service should occur twice a year, optimally in fall and spring.
+To be sure your furnace will keep you warm in winter and your air conditioner comfortably cool in summer, service should occur twice a year, optimally in fall and spring.

 Find the closest hospital that offers emergency medical care.
 If you have pets, locate the nearest emergency veterinary as well.